ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Now that we have an ABI for the precompile gen tool to interact with, we can run the following command to generate our HelloWorld precompile!

-Let's go back to the root of the Subnet-EVM repo and run the PrecompileGen script:
+Let's go back to the root of the Subnet-EVM repository and run the PrecompileGen script:

 <!-- markdownlint-disable MD013 -->